c3337187/Script-YTD/README.md

 ## Usage

-Select a link in your browser and press `Ctrl+Space`.
-The script copies the selection to the clipboard and appends the URL to `system/download-list.txt`.
+Copy a link to your clipboard and press `Ctrl+Space`.
+The script takes the clipboard contents and appends the URL to `system/download-list.txt`.

 ## Changing hotkeys

 The script registers global shortcuts.
-By default `Ctrl+Space` adds the current selection to the list and `Ctrl+Shift+Space` starts downloading.
+By default `Ctrl+Space` adds the contents of the clipboard to the list and `Ctrl+Shift+Space` starts downloading.
 You can redefine these keys at runtime: right-click the tray icon and choose **Горячие клавиши**, then press the new combination and hit Enter.
 The chosen values are stored in `system/config.ini` and loaded on the next launch.